asantos00/website/content/blog/second-adventure-in-deno-land.md

 On my last post I've explored the standard library, module imports, simple permission system and dependency management.
 Today I'm trying to cover the following topics:

-- Tests
+- Lock files
 - Official VSCode extension
+- Documentation
 - More granular permissions
-- Documentation generation
 - Running deno code in the browser
-- Lock files
-- Oak
+- Tests

 Again, if you want to follow the code, [here you have it]().